Exploring the Circle S Ranch by horseback

 Unspoiled beauty in the heart of the USA

 Pioneer History, Past and Present

 Maybe because of its central location, Kansas has always played a vital role in the pioneering of the USA and is rich in American Indian history.
 Explore the Santa Fe Trail’s still-visible wagon tracks, travel the path of the Pony Express, see Civil War sites at Fort Larned and Fort Scott, and learn American Indian history at tribal museums and landmarks like the Council Oak tree, the site of an 1825 treaty with Osage Indians.
 Walk in the footsteps of Old West outlaws and pioneers at the Boot Hill Museum and the Old Cowtown Museum.
-The country lifestyle is alive at dude ranches, cattle drives and chuckwagon suppers under the stars, complete with classic Western music and cowboy poetry.
+The country lifestyle is alive at working cattle ranches that offer cattle drives and chuckwagon suppers under the stars, complete with classic Western music and cowboy poetry.

 Pristine Prairies and Other Outdoor Wonders